 The employer needs to warn employees in advance of the action that part performance will not be acceptable.
-If any employee continues to work only part of the shift or does not work their full duties during any part of the shift worked, the employer may accept the breach of contract and deduct pay for the entire shift.
+If any employee continues to work only part of the shift, the employer may accept the breach of contract and deduct pay for the entire shift.

 As we have stated above, the employer may wish to argue that only working part of an employee's shift equates to partial performance of his/her contract.
 An option usually available to employers faced with this scenario is to make clear that it will not accept partial performance and that employees should not attend work - this is known as a lock out.
-If an employer warns employees in advance that part performance will not be acceptable and they continue to work only part of the shift or does not work their full duties during any part of the shift worked, the employer may accept the breach of contract and deduct pay for the entire shift.
+If an employer warns employees in advance that part performance will not be acceptable and they continue to work only part of the shift, the employer may accept the breach of contract and deduct pay for the entire shift.
 This would not involve physically removing the employees from the premises but they would need to be told that partial performance is not acceptable and that any work they do would be voluntary.
 This may well inflame a situation and would not assist in maintaining service levels.
 Employees would need to be informed in advance of the action that part performance would not be acceptable.